• Skip to Content

 Experiential Rotation Requirement

 Students will complete one international APPE.
-Currently available international rotations include South Africa, Oman, Brazil, and Thailand.
+Currently available international rotations include South Africa, Oman, and Brazil.
 Students in the AoE program will not be guaranteed an international rotation and must go through the standard application process for selection for these international rotations.
 If students are unable to successfully complete an international APPE, they will not meet the requirements for completion of the AOE.

 Additional Requirements